dotuankiet090903/AI-Waifu-Vtuber/README.md

 8. Sound available online

 You can check available sound on this website: https://voicevox.hiroshiba.jp/

+You can check the sound used on TTS.py

 9. If you want to use the audio output from the program as an input for your `Vtubestudio`.
 You will need to capture your desktop audio using `Virtual Cable` and use it as input on VtubeStudio microphone.